 - Crumbled sausage or bacon

-These New Year's Eve traditions are perfect for if you're wanting to think back on all of the fun times that you've had this year or you're wanting to prepare for all of the family time that you'll have next year.
-Give 'em a try, your whole family will love them!
+These New Year's Eve traditions are perfect for reflection and transitions.
+They're a fun way to think back on all of the fun times you've had this year.
+They're also a great way to help prepare for all of the family time you'll have next year.
+Give 'em a try, we bet your whole family will love them!

 REFLECTION QUESTIONS GAME

 This is a fun way to think about what happened during the year and to relive those memories.
 Think of some questions that would work well for your family.
 Cut up some slips of paper, write a question on each, then take turns drawing them one by one and answering them out loud.

 - What's the best memory you have from this year?

 - Who was your best friend?

 - What holiday was the best?